PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 $ ssh -O check della    -- this checks whether a multiplexed session is already open
 $ ssh -O stop della     -- kills the multiplexed session
 ```

+The line `Host della.princeton.edu della` allows one to create aliases which explains why we can use `della` or `della.princeton.edu` in the commands above.

 ### Off-Campus